 Readers may want to know more about the information sources that you used to write your paper, so they need citation (or bibliographic) information, like the name of the author and the title of the source, to find them.
 In addition, because academic writing involves having a conversation with other people who care about the same issues and topics, citing sources shows your reader whose ideas you are conversing with (engaging and responding to) and which "discourse communities" you are participating in.
 Citing sources is also important because you should give credit to the person who worked hard to create the information and ideas that you are using in our own writing.
 Finally, citing sources will help you avoid plagiarism.

 Plagiarism occurs when you use someone else's intellectual property without properly crediting them, and it is a serious offense.
-Always cite your sources whether you quote or paraphrase.
+Always cite your sources whether you quote, paraphrase, or summarize.

 To avoid plagiarism, you must give credit whenever you use:

 To learn more about plagiarism and how to avoid it, check out: